Hospitals run low on nurses as they get swamped with COVID

 “It’s a real dire situation,” Kanter said.
 “There’s just not enough qualified staff in the state right now to care for all these patients.”

-Miami’s Jackson Memorial Health System, Florida’s largest medical provider, has been losing nurses to staffing agencies, other hospitals and pandemic burnout, executive vice president Julie Staub said.
+Miami’s Jackson Memorial Health System, Florida’s largest medical provider, has been losing nurses to staffing agencies, other hospitals and pandemic burnout, Executive Vice President Julie Staub said.
 The hospital’s CEO says nurses are being lured away to jobs in other states at double and triple the salary.

-Staub said its hospitals have started paying retention bonuses to nurses who agree to stay with the system for a set period.
+Staub said system hospitals have started paying retention bonuses to nurses who agree to stay for a set period.
 To cover shortages, nurses who agree to work extra are getting the typical time-and-a-half for overtime plus $500 per additional 12-hour shift.
-Even with that, the hospital still has to sometimes turn to agencies itself to fill openings.
+Even with that, the hospital sometimes still has to turn to agencies itself to fill openings.

 “You are seeing folks chase the dollars,” Staub said.
 “If they have the flexibility to pick up and go somewhere else and live for a week, months, whatever and make more money, it is a very enticing thing to do.
 I think every health care system is facing that.”